VilleSynkkanen/Self-Monitoring-Application/doc/documentation.md

     - Endpoint /api/summary/:year/:month/:day provides a JSON document with averages for sleep duration, time spent on sports and exercise, time spent studying, sleep quality, and generic mood for the given day

 - Deployment
-    - Application is available and working in an online location (e.g. Heroku) at an address provided in the documentation
     - Application can be run locally following the guidelines in documentation

 - Documentation
     - Documentation contains necessary CREATE TABLE statements needed to create the database used by the application
-    - Documentation contains the address at which the application can currently be accessed
     - Documentation contains guidelines for running the application
     - Documentation contains guidelines for running tests